kristofhracza/hacking-procedure/Reverse_engineering/re.md

         **OR**
         Get a shellcode from here: [https://shell-storm.org/shellcode/index.html](https://shell-storm.org/shellcode/index.html)
     3. Assemble the payload in Python
-        **Keep in mind that most system are storing data in little endian**
+        **Keep in mind that most systems are storing data in little-endian**
         *This means that all addresses and bytes have to be reversed*
         ```python
         #!/usr/bin/python3